 Gross Unrealized

-(dollars in thousands)
+(dollars in thou ısands)

-December 31, 2019 Cost Cost Gains Losses V
+December 31, 2019 Cost Gains Losses Fair Value

-Equity \$258,870 \$144,832 \$(5,990) \$397,712
+Equity \$ 258,870 \$ 144,832 \$ (5,990) \$ 397,712

 Debt 354,535 8,474 (874) 362,135

 Other 6,356 6,356

-Total \$619,761 \$153,306 \$(6,864) \$766,203
+Total \$ 619,761 \$ 153,306 \$ (6,864) \$ 766,203

 (E) Recently Issued or Adopted Accounting Pronouncements.
 In June 2016, the Financial Accounting Standards Board (FASB) issued "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
-The amendments in this update replace the current incurred loss impairment methodology with a methodology that reflects expected credit losses.
+The amendments in this update replaced the current incurred loss impairment methodology with a methodology that reflects expected credit losses.
 The new credit losses standard was effective for us prospectively for annual reporting periods beginning after December 15, 2019, and interim periods therein.
 We adopted the amendments in this update as of January 1, 2020.
 The adoption of the new credit losses standard did not have a material impact on our consolidated financial statements.

 In August 2018, the FASB issued "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
-This standard eliminates, adds and modifies certain disclosure requirements for fair value measurements as part of the FASB's disclosure framework project.
-Entities will no longer be required to disclose the amount of and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy, the policy for timing of transfers between levels and the valuation processes for Level 3 fair value measurements.
-However, public business entities will be required to disclose the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
-The amendments in this update are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-An entity is permitted to early adopt any removed or modified disclosures upon issuance of this update and delay adoption of the additional disclosures until their effective date.
+This standard eliminated, added and modified certain disclosure requirements for fair value measurements as part of the FASB's disclosure framework project.
+Entities are no longer required to disclose the amount of and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy, the policy for timing of transfers between levels and the valuation processeses for Level 3 fair value measurements.
+However, public business entities are required to disclose the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
+The amendments in this update were effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+An entity was permitted to early adopt any removed or modified disclosures upon issuance of this update and delay adoption of the additional disclosures until their effective date.